Top SEO Benefits of Responsive Web Design

 What does all this have to do with SEO?

-Responsive web design, which once was an innovative design tactic, has now become a standard among web designers and web design platforms alike.
+Responsive website design, which once was an innovative design tactic, has now become a standard among web designers and web design platforms alike.
 With Google’s recent move to a “mobile first” index, responsive design could never be as important for SEO as it is today.

 According to a Study Conducted by GOOGLE: